 Ecology, biogeography

-Extensive experience of working with Sargassum
+Extensive experience working with Sargassum

 Planning and implementation of field work, including remote areas